nicopieper/SmartCharging/README.md

 ## Demonstrator

-A demonstrator visualises the results of a smart charging demonstration using 20000 users.
+A demonstrator visualizes the results of a smart charging demonstration using 20000 users.
 The demonstrator can be easily examined by everyone having a modern Matlab version.
 Therefore, all files from the Demonstrator folder have to be downloaded.
 Then, the source files have to be downloaded.
-The source file include the spot market data, spot market prediction data as well as the modeled and simulated user data.
+The source files include the spot market data, spot market prediction data as well as the modeled and simulated user data.
 The files can be downloaded under the following link: https://seafile.zfn.uni-bremen.de/d/8855e427c3a945db8112/

 To start the demonstrator, open InitialisationDemonstrator.m and enter the path of the downloaded data from the seafile cloud.
 Run this script.
 Then run the Demonstration.m script.
 Two figures appear.
 Figure 1 lists the characteristics of a demo user, who is part of the fleet that comprises 20000 users.
 Figure 11 shows four plots.
 The first plot compares the spot market predictions to the real spot market prices.
-The second plot compares the predicted pv power of the demo user's plant to the real generated pv power.
+The second plot compares the predicted pv power of the demo user's plant to the real generated PV power.
 The third plot shows the demo user's energy demand through driving, charged energy and the resulting vehicle's SoC.
-Plot 4 four visualises the load profile of the fleet split into the three electricity sources.
+Plot 4 four visualizes the load profile of the fleet split into the three electricity sources.

 ![Image of the Demonstrator](https://github.com/nicopieper/SmartCharging/blob/master/ReadmeImages/Demonstrator.svg?raw=true)